 According to the NAIA, $800 million are spent annually on scholarships to NAIA colleges.
 Student-athlete aid is controlled by each individual institution and handled the same way that the non-student athlete financial aid is handled, so this number reflects all students, athletic and non-athletic.

-Many parents will spend thousands of dollars each year to help their daughters with the possibility of obtaining a scholarship to college and playing the sport they love.
+Many parents spend thousands of dollars each year to help their children gain the possibility of obtaining a scholarship to college and playing the sport they love.

 But here is the reality: According to the NCAA, only about two percent of all high school students athletes receive athletic scholarships for college.
 This makes the competition for such aid very high.